AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/11-GAExamples/11-GAExamples.markdown

 ![Result of the mini Soduku.](11-GAExamples/figures/miniSodokuResult.png){#fig:miniSodokuResult}

 Figure @fig:miniSodoku shows the evolution of the fitness and Figure @fig:miniSodokuResult shows the result.
+We thanks Milton Mamani for this example.

 ## What have we seen in this chapter?